wxnnvs/anime/README.md

 ## 👾 Contributing

 Contributions are welcome!
-If you'd like to contribute to **Anyme-Next**, please fork the repository and create a pull request.
+If you'd like to contribute to **Anime**, please fork the repository and create a pull request.

 1. **Fork the project**
 2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)